Beyond Description: Cognitively Benchmarking Fine-Grained Action for Embodied Agents: Introduction

-Building upon this four-tiered framework, we introduce CFG-Bench, \textbf{c}ognitively benchmarking \textbf{f}ine-\textbf{g}rained action for embodied agents.
+Building on this four-tiered framework, we introduce CFG-Bench, \textbf{c}ognitively benchmarking \textbf{f}ine-\textbf{g}rained action for embodied agents.
 Specifically, CFG-Bench includes a curated dataset of 1,368 videos, covering ego- and exo-centric daily-life records, hand-object interactions, and more complex outdoor activities.
-We employ close-ended multiple-choice question-answering (QA) for more objective Physical Interaction and Temporal-Causal tiers, while adopting an open-ended format for the higher-order Intentional Understanding and Evaluative Judgment tiers, which is crucial to prevent models from reasoning backward from the textual options, forcing them to ground their inference in the visual evidence.
+We employ close-ended multiple-choice question-answering (QA) for more objective Physical Interaction and Temporal-Causal Relation tiers, while adopting an open-ended format for the higher-order Intentional Understanding and Evaluative Judgment tiers, which is crucial to prevent models from reasoning backward from the textual options, forcing them to ground their inference in the visual evidence.
 Notably, we integrate open-ended counterfactual questions across all four tiers to directly combat model hallucination and probe a deeper action comprehending.
 All QA pairs undergo a rigorous human-in-the-loop verification process to eliminate overly simple or erroneous questions.
 Overall, CFG-Bench comprises 19,562 QA pairs distributed across 11 distinct tasks within the 4 tiers.
-Furthermore, for open-ended tasks, we use the standard GPT-assisted evaluation~\cite{sun2024aligning, zhou2024mlvu}, but apply a gating mechanism for parts of counterfactuals: a response is scored only if the model first identifies the question's false premise.
+For open-ended tasks, we use the standard GPT-assisted evaluation~\cite{sun2024aligning, zhou2024mlvu}, but apply a gating mechanism for parts of counterfactuals: a response is scored only if the model first identifies the question's false premise.
+Furthermore, since both annotation and evaluation involve LLMs, we include Inter-Annotator agreement and Human-LLM agreement to validate the reliability of LLM-assisted ground truth annotations and GPT-assisted evaluation, respectively.

 Finally, we conduct a comprehensive zero-shot evaluation of leading proprietary and open-source MLLMs on CFG-Bench.
 Furthermore, by fine-tuning Qwen2.5-VL~\cite{Qwen2.5-VL} on our data, we demonstrate how a model that has learned to articulate fine-grained actions with physical and intentional details shows substantial performance gains on established benchmarks for embodied manipulation and planning~\cite{Embodiedbench}.